 Rather than imposing blanket restrictions on vehicles, some cities have chosen to target polluting vehicles.
-As of 2019, about 250 low-emission or zero-emission zones have been established in Europe.1 Some low-emission zones allow entry to non-conforming vehicles if they pay a fee.
+As of 2019, about 250 low-emission or zero-emission zones have been established in Europe.
+Some low-emission zones allow entry to non-conforming vehicles if they pay a fee.
 An example is the Ultra Low Emission Zone in London, which comprises the same area as the London Congestion Charge (Transportation for London, 2020).

 In general, license-plate and other quantity-based regulations are imperfect policies at best.
 They can induce behavioral adaptations that undercut their efficiency, and even result in outright welfare losses.
-Economy theory suggests that well-designed price-based policies can be more effective at internalizing transportation-related externalities.
+Both microeconomic theory applied to transportation (e.g., Small and Verhoef, 2007) and experience with existing road pricing schemes indicate that well-designed price-based policies can be more effective at internalizing transportation-related externalities.
 Several cities have adopted tolling schemes that are motivated, at least in part, by environmental concerns.
-In 2008, Milan introduced EcoPass: a cordon scheme that imposed a charge on weekdays to enter a restricted zone in the city center.2 The London Congestion Charge (2003) and the Stockholm Congestion Tax (2007) were designed to reduce congestion, rather than pollution.
-Nevertheless, certain categories of green vehicles were initially granted discounts or exemptions from payment.
-Several studies have assessed the environmental benefits from the London, Stockholm, and Milan schemes.3 Overall, they conclude that the benefits are moderate to modest.
-In part, this can be attributed to technological constraints on toll differentiation and, in the case of London and Stockholm, the priority given to tackling congestion rather than pollution.
-The potential for more effective control of emissions has been improving.
-Knowledge of the physics and chemistry of pollution has been advancing.
-Road-pricing technology has been progressing as well, and the literature on emissions pricing has been growing rapidly.
+In 2008, Milan introduced EcoPass: a cordon scheme that imposed a charge on weekdays to enter a restricted zone in the city center.
+The London Congestion Charge (2003) and the Stockholm Congestion Tax (2007) were designed to reduce congestion, rather than pollution.
+Nevertheless, certain categories of low-emission or zero-emission vehicles were initially granted discounts or exemptions from payment.